 Do you have a shop?

-Not a bricks and mortar shop, no.
+Not a bricks and mortar shop.

-We only sell online via this site and our ebay shop.
+We only sell through our eBay shop.

 Why should I buy from you?